 Skip to content

-These are the drift-tracked performance targets for the PrexorCloud control plane.
-They live in scripts/perf/baselines.json, get compared nightly against a fresh run on a GitHub Actions runner, and surface as a warning in the CI summary when any metric drifts more than 25 % above the committed target.
+The targets live in version control, get compared nightly against a fresh run on a GitHub Actions runner, and surface a warning in the run summary when a metric drifts more than 25% above its committed value.
+Drift never fails the build — see ADR 23.

-The four published metrics exercise the controller-side fast paths: cold start, the coordination store (Valkey/Redis), the SSE event bus, and the scheduler tick.
-Instance start latency is intentionally deferred: driving a real MC process spawn nightly is not yet practical on shared CI runners.
-See “Why instance-start is deferred” in the engineering doc.
+Four metrics exercise the controller-side fast paths: cold start, the coordination store (Valkey/Redis), the SSE event bus, and the scheduler tick.
+The harness that produces them is PerformanceBaselineTest (@Tag("perf"), excluded from the default test pass).

 Current targets